Skip to main content

 Also known as: triggering late, behind the pitch

-A late swing trigger is a timing mistake in which the hitter starts the swing too far after the ball's release, most often producing weak contact toward the opposite field or a complete miss on velocity the hitter did not expect.
+A late swing trigger is a timing mistake in which the hitter starts the swing too far after the ball's release.
+This most often produces weak contact toward the opposite field or a complete miss on velocity the hitter did not expect.

-Late triggering typically comes from an underestimated pitch speed, a load that starts too late in the delivery to be ready in time, or hesitation caused by trying to read the pitch type before committing.
+Late triggering typically comes from an underestimated pitch speed, a load that starts too late in the delivery to be ready in time.
+Another option is hesitation caused by trying to read the pitch type before committing.
 Because fast-pitch reaction windows are already short, even a small delay in triggering can push contact from the barrel's sweet spot to the handle or the end of the bat.
-Unlike an early trigger, which is often a mental-timing problem, a late trigger is frequently a load-timing problem — the hitter simply isn't ready to fire by the time the ball arrives.
+Unlike an early trigger.
+This is often a mental-timing problem, a late trigger is frequently a load-timing problem.
+This means the hitter simply isn't ready to fire by the time the ball arrives.

 Beginner tip

-If you are consistently late, check your load timing first — start your weight shift as soon as the pitcher's arm begins moving rather than waiting for a later cue.
+If you are reliably late, check your load timing first.
+This means start your weight shift as soon as the pitcher's arm begins moving rather than waiting for a later cue.

 The hitter's load starts a beat too late off a hard fastball, and her bat arrives at the contact zone just after the ball has already passed, fouling it straight back.